endritvs/laravel-ai-toolkit/README.md

 ### GPT-4 Example:

-- setContent('Give a summary of the latest advancements in technology.'): Sets the content for GPT-4.
+- addContent('Give a summary of the latest advancements in technology.'): Sets the content for GPT-4.
 - setModel('gpt-4'): Specifies GPT-4 as the primary model.
 - setMaxTokens(300): Limits the response to 300 tokens.
 - fallback('claude'): Uses Claude as the fallback provider if GPT-4 fails.